Joseangel14/kavak-backend-challenge/README.md

 ## **Vehicles**
 - `POST /vehicles/`: Add a new vehicle.
 - `GET /vehicles/`: Retrieve a list of vehicles.
+- `GET /vehicles/with-feedback/`: Retrieve a list of vehicles with feedback.
 - `PUT /vehicles/{id}`: Update vehicle details.
 - `DELETE /vehicles/{id}`: Remove a vehicle from inventory.